 CRPS coordinates research, publication and consultancy activities of the University.
-So far, several books have been published by the Center.
+So far, several books are issued by the Center.
 In December 2016, CRPS launched the University's first academic journal, Abdulrahman Al-SUMAIT University Journal (SUJ).
 The Journal carries academic articles in English, Arabic and Kiswahili.
-Itisissued twice a year.
+It is issued twice a year.
 MA in Sharia and Islamic jurisprudence is the first postgraduate program of the center.

-3) Al - Hajiry health.
+3) Al - Hajiry Health.